Top of Page

 2. As of the date the bid was submitted, the substantial owner had entered into a court-approved agreement for the payment of all child support owed and was in compliance with such agreement.

-4. The Chief Purchasing Officer is hereby authorized to do the following:
+4. The Chief Procurement Officer or designee is hereby authorized to do the following:

 1. investigate the child support payment records of any substantial owner to determine court-ordered child support arrearages;